Coleman-Liau Index

 11 and above | 11th grade - college | 17 and above | Too hard to read for the majority of readers. |

-When dealing with technical documentation, the Coleman-Liau index tends to return lower values as compared to other readability formulae.
+When dealing with technical documentation, the Coleman-Liau index returns lower values than other readability formulae.

 Since it's based on the American Education system, school levels and age ranges may be inaccurate for non-English languages.
-However, it's still possible to compare relative readablity of two topics written in the same language.
+However, it's still possible to compare the relative readability of two topics written in the same language.

 If a metric value is zero, make sure that the project language matches the content language and check the punctuation. |